DuckyMomo20012/email-remote-access/README.md

 If you want to refresh the email list, you can click the `Refresh` button in the `Actions` tab.

-When parsing the email, the app will try to get as many the text from the email body as possible.
+When parsing the email, the app will try to get as much text from the email body as possible.
 The text will be parsed as instructions.

 - When parsing the instruction, the app will remove duplicate instructions.